noelwelsh/making-eyes/intro.markdown

 A server has `start` and `stop` methods, and a `main` method.
 By default the `main` method takes a `--configFile` command line option, specifying a file containing configuration parameters.
 Since our service has no configuration you can simply create an empty file and pass that on the command line.

+## Running A Server

+Most environments provide some way to run a class with a `main` method.
+You can use this to test your server.
+For example, from within `sbt` you issue the command

+{% highlight bash %}
+> run CalculatorService /path/to/test.config
+{% endhighlight %}

+In a [later section]("running.html") we'll talk about how to package your complete service into one JAR file that you can upload to a production server.

 ## Next Steps

 We've build a complete service, showing the basic elements of using BlueEyes.
 The complete code for this example service is available [here](calculator-service)